 At the National Prosecution Authority, the development of the employees' expertise is planned together with their supervisors.
 The supervisor guides and supports the development of expertise with a suitable distribution of work and other duties.

-New prosecutors are recruited to the junior prosecutor's temporary office for a period of six months, during which the prosecutor completes the Prosecutor's Start training programme, after which the junior prosecutor may apply to the office of District Prosecutor.
+New prosecutors are recruited to the junior prosecutor's temporary office for a period of nine months, during which the prosecutor completes the Prosecutor's Start training programme, after which the junior prosecutor may apply to the office of District Prosecutor.

 The Prosecutor's Start is a comprehensive introductory programme to the work of a prosecutor.
 The personal tutor assigned for the junior prosecutor and his or her supervisor are responsible for its implementation.

 After the Start, the focus moves on basic competence in the work and increasing the professional skills (e.g. the In the Heart of Prosecution Work training programme).
 Next come the studies of a multicompetent prosecutor, reinforcing competence in different areas.